almishkawi/binary/README.md

 # Binary

-Simple Ruby gem to convert integers into binaries and binaries into integers
+Simple Ruby gem to convert numbers into binaries & binaries into numbers

 ## Installation